FKA Twigs Trashes Wedding Plans With Robert Pattinson, Asks ‘Who Told You?’

 “Who told you I was getting married?
 You might read somewhere I’m a monkey and it doesn’t mean I am,” (referring to racist online comments), adding that she’s “not prepared to talk about my private life.
 I don’t really understand the fascination.”

-Tahliah Debrett Barnett, who is known by her stage name FKA Twigs confirmed in April 2015 that she was romantically involved with Robert Pattinson, whom she started dating in September 2014.
+Tahliah Debrett Barnett, who is known by her stage name FKA Twigs, confirmed in April 2015 that she was romantically involved with Robert Pattinson, whom she started dating in September 2014.
 Ever since the couple’s engagement, FKA Twigs has not been shy about showing her true feelings for Robert.
-The “Two Weeks” singer also talked about the baggage that came ever since she started dating Twilight movie actor.
+The “Two Weeks” singer also talked about the baggage that came ever since she started dating the Twilight movie actor.

 During her earlier interview with USA Today, FKA Twigs opened up about her relationship with Kristen Stewart’s ex-boyfriend.